Jimbly/dcjam2024/Jimb-TODO.md

   * also, make sure it all works well with controller
 * scrolling starfield
 * physopolis cat
+* in forest: put axe on ground on other side of blocker

 Post-game fixes / polish
 * bias features for simple billboard details